replikativ/datahike/doc/schema-migration.md

 2. Write the transactions itself into your newly created file.
-The content of the file needs to be an edn-map with one or both of the keys `:tx-data` and `tx-fn`. `:tx-data` is just transaction data in the form of a vector, `:tx-fn` is a funtion that you can run during the execution to migrate data from one attribute to another for example.
+The content of the file needs to be an edn-map with one or both of the keys `:tx-data` and `tx-fn`. `:tx-data` is just transaction data in the form of a vector, `:tx-fn` is a function that you can run during the execution to migrate data from one attribute to another for example.
 This function needs to be qualified and callable from the classpath.
 It will be evaluated during the migration and needs to return transactions.
 These transactions will be transacted with `:tx-data` together